ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 ## Round Phases
 1. Pre round
-	1. If it is not the first round of the game, the player who was not the starting player in the previous round is the new starting player.
+	1. If it is not the first round of the game, the player who did not ebd the previous round becomes the first/starting player (the player who passed first in double pass.
+This will be whoever didn't take the last non infinite speed action before the round ended (channeling and abilities marked on cards as infinite speed are the only infinite speed actions)).
+	2. Each player gets 1 additional energy counter
-	2. Each player gets 1 energy for each of their energy counters.
+	3. Each player gets 1 energy for each of their energy counters.
-	3. Each player unflips all cards on their battlefield that are flipped (except for cards with 'static').
+	4. Each player unflips all cards on their battlefield that are flipped (locations do not unflip at round start).
-	4. Move to next phase
+	5. Move to next phase
 2. Round Start
 	1. If an effect refers to round start, it happens here.
 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.
 3. Main phase
 	1. The first player becomes the active player (unless otherwise specified).
-	2. When both players pass in a row after doing nothing or only taking actions at infinite speed, move to the next phase.
+	2. When both players pass in a row after doing nothing or only taking actions at infinite speed (such as channeling cards), move to the next phase.
 	- This is the primary phase where players actually play the game, along with combat which players can enter from the main phase.
 4. Round End
 	1. If an effect refers to round end, it happens here.
 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.
 5. Draw Phase
-	1. Each player simultaneously chooses whether they would like to put the cards in their hand on the bottom of their deck (in a random order).
+	1. Each player puts all their channeled cards on bottom of their deck in a random order.
-	2. Each player draws cards equal to 1+ the number of cards they just put on the bottom of their deck.
+	2. Each player draws cards equal to 1+ the number of channeled cards they had.
 	3. Begin next round
 - Combat phase
 	- See "Combat"